DandyLyons/notes/content/Library/The Bible (WEB)/My Notes/Sermon Notes/2024-08-18 Sermon Notes.md

 - God provides for all of the needs of our physical body.
 	- Food, clothing, water, air and so much more.
 - **Everything comes to us from the good hand of God to meet our daily needs.**
-	- We ought to have humility.
+	- We ought to have [[humility]].
 It is not us who provide for our needs, but God.
 	- Pay attention to how little we deserve, and yet how much we receive from God.
 		- We deserve death and hell for the sinners we are, and yet God gives us such grace.
 		- We ought to praise and thank the LORD for each and every blessing.